 Brigham and Women’s Hospital Wound Care Conference

-We are located at the main campus of BWH on the Lower Pike.
-Enter through the 45 Francis St. entrance (the Ambulatory entrance, about halfway down Francis St.) and walk through the lobby, passing the Information Desk on your right.
+We are located at the main campus of Brigham and Women's Hospital on the Lower Pike.
+Enter through the 45 Francis Street entrance (the Ambulatory entrance, about halfway down Francis St.) and walk through the lobby, passing the Information Desk on your right.
 Once you are on the Pike (the long hallway that spans the building) you will see the Mid Campus Elevator.
 Take this elevator down one floor to the 1st floor.
 Make a left, and we will be on the left.
 The sign outside of our office reads, “Ambulatory Treatment Room / Wound Care Center.”